apache/cayenne-website/src/main/site/content/dev/running-unit-tests.md

 {{% gap %}}

-## Running Against Database in Docker (only on Linux)
+## Running Against Database in Docker

 Another handy option to run Cayenne tests is with preconfigured docker profiles.
 The only thing you need is to install Docker.

-You can run tests with following *cayenneTestConnection* properties:
+You can run tests using following *cayenneTestConnection* properties:

+* mysql-docker
+* postgres-docker
+* sqlserver-docker

+Like with in-memory databases no additional setup is required:

     $ mvn verify -DcayenneTestConnection=mysql-docker
-or

-    $ mvn verify -DcayenneTestConnection=postgres-docker

 {{% gap %}}